Who we are

 M.Sc. in horticulture in 1984 from the Royal Agricultural University of Copenhagen.
 In 1993 he obtained the Ph.D. degree from the Technical University of Denmark on a thesis on life cycle assessment.
 Since then he has been working as a consultant on life cycle assessment.
 Executive manager of the ecoinvent database from 2008 to 2012 and its Chief Scientist from 2012 to 2014.
-He is professor at Aalborg University and head of the Danish Standards delegation to the ISO TC 207 on environmental management as well as president of the International Life Cycle Academy (ILCA).
+He is professor at Aalborg University and president of the International Life Cycle Academy (ILCA), as well as member of the Danish Standards delegation to the ISO TC 207 on environmental management since 1993.

 Ivan Muñoz started working in life cycle assessment (LCA) in 1998.
 In his Ph.D. on environmental science (UAB, 2006) he focused his research on the suitability of LCA as a tool for Green Chemistry.
 He has been research fellow in several universities: ESCI-Universitat Pompeu Fabra (Barcelona, Spain), Centro de Investigaciones de la Energia Solar-University of Almeria (Spain) and Centre for Environmental Strategy-University of Surrey (UK).
 From 2009 to 2013 he worked in the UK for the consumer goods company Unilever.
 Ivan has worked on LCA for ecodesign, solid waste management, water and wastewater treatment, agriculture, and food production, applying not only LCA but other related tools like environmental risk assessment, life cycle costing and water footprinting.
 He is currently the subject editor for Green Chemistry in the International Journal of Life Cycle Assessment and a member of the Editorial Board of Ecoinvent.